Alchemist-rs/Alchemist/docs/contributing.md

 ##Adding a distro:
 A few things need to happen in order to add a distro to Alchemist.
+Please note that anything with a varible (eg $distroname) is intended for you to replace.

 1. Open up an issue or comment on a request issue that you are adding support and include the following as checkboxes.
 Comment on the issue